Rehnell/WeatherApp/README.md

 # WeatherApp

-I have created this weather app using HTML, CSS and JavaScript.
+I have created this weather app from scratch  using HTML, CSS and JavaScript.
 You are able to type in a city worldwide, and it will tell you the current weather of that city and the weather for every 3 hours within 9 hours ahead.

 HTML:

+Within the HTML file I used a boiler template ensuring

 CSS: